- 1 The Form 3520-A Annual Information Return for Foreign Trusts

 Foreign Grantor Trust Beneficiary Statement

 Exceptions to Filing Form 3520-A

-Golding & Golding: International Tax Law Firm
+Golding & Golding: About Our International Tax Law Firm

-Golding & Golding specializes exclusively in international tax, and specifically IRS offshore disclosure.
+Golding & Golding specializes exclusively in international tax, specifically IRS offshore disclosure.

-Contact our firm for assistance.
+Contact our firm today for assistance.